severalnines/docs/administration.rst

 .. code-block:: bash

-	yum remove -y clustercontrol clustercontrol-controller # Redhat/CentOS sudo apt-get remove -y clustercontrol clustercontrol-controller # Debian/Ubuntu
+	yum remove -y clustercontrol clustercontrol-cmonapi clustercontrol-controller # Redhat/CentOS sudo apt-get remove -y clustercontrol clustercontrol-cmonapi clustercontrol-controller # Debian/Ubuntu

-Else, to uninstall ClusterControl Controller manually in order to reuse the host for other purposes, kill the CMON process and remove all ClusterControl related files and databases:
+Else, to uninstall ClusterControl Controller manually so you can to re-use the host for other purposes, kill the CMON process and remove all ClusterControl related files and databases:

 .. code-block:: bash